-On May 7, 1915, 1,201 people died after the RMS Lusitania, a passenger ship was hit by German U-boat torpedo off the coast of Cobh, County Cork.
+On May 7, 1915, tragically 1,201 people died after the RMS Lusitania, a passenger ship, was hit by German U-boat torpedo off the coast of Cobh, County Cork.
 In the run-up to the tragedy's anniversary, we remember those who died and the history and controversies surrounding the event.

-I've been reading a book that vidly brings to life the horror of what happened when the ship was torpedoed and over 1,000 men, women, and children perished in the waters within sight of the Old Head of Kinsale in Co.
-Cork.
+I've been reading a book that vividly brings to life the horror of what happened when the ship was torpedoed and over 1,000 men, women, and children perished in the waters within sight of the Old Head of Kinsale in County Cork.

 The book is "Dead Wake: The Last Crossing of the Lusitania," written by New York Times reporter and narrative historian Erik Larson.
 It's a remarkable piece of storytelling and I strongly recommend it.

 Among the controversial issues raised in the book is the possibility, even the likelihood, that Winston Churchill was largely responsible for the sinking, not by any action of his but by inaction.
 He knew about the danger and there were a number of actions he should have taken which would have avoided the disaster, yet he deliberately did nothing.
 But we will come back to that in a moment.

 First I should mention Larson's extraordinary ability to bring history alive, an example being the way he describes the horrified fascination of people on board the ship who actually saw the torpedo approaching.

 A seaman lookout first spotted "a burst of foam about 500 yards away," then a track moving across the flat plane of the sea as clear as if it had been drawn "by an invisible hand."